Battery electric bus

-In 2018, the National Renewable Energy Laboratory (NREL) found that total operating costs per mile of an electric bus fleet and a diesel bus fleet in the United States are about equal.
+In 2018, the National Renewable Energy Laboratory (NREL) found that total operating costs per mile of an electric bus fleet in the United States in some cases may be less expensive than a diesel bus fleet.

 History

-The London Electrobus Company started running the first ever service of battery-electric buses between London's Victoria station and Liverpool Street on 15 July 1907.
+The London Electrobus Company started running the first ever service of battery electric buses between London's Victoria station and Liverpool Street on 15 July 1907.
 However, the weight and inefficiency of batteries meant that other propulsion technology - such as electric trolleybuses or diesel buses - became commonplace.

 The first battery buses were mostly small, mini- or midi- buses.

 The improvement of battery technology from around 2010 led to the emergence of the mass-produced battery bus, including heavier units such as 12.2 m standard buses and articulated buses.

 China was the first country to introduce modern battery electric buses in large scale.
 In 2009 Shanghai catenary bus lines began switching to battery buses.